 He sighs.
 From here it's an hour drive to the house, and he hasn't rented a car yet.

-When his grandmother had passed away, leaving her tiny rural home to Yamato and Takeru, much to the surprise of their parents, neither boy had been willing to go see the place, much less put it to use, for fear that it would remind them too much of her, and of their slowly dying childhoods.
+When his grandmother had passed away, she had left her rural home to Yamato and Takeru, much to the surprise of their parents.
+But neither boy had been willing to go see the place, much less put it to use.
+It was an avoidance born of fear: fear that the empty house would remind them too much of her, and of their slowly dying childhoods.

-But now . . . now Yamato doesn't know what else to do.
+But now ... now Yamato doesn't know where else to go.

-It's spring, and the bright yellow of the afternoon sunlight hits the swirls of gently cascading cherry blossoms so that they cast tiny dancing shadows on the cement path of the park.
+It's spring, and the afternoon sunlight hits the swirls of gently cascading cherry blossoms so that they cast tiny dancing shadows on the cement path of the park.
 The space between Sora and Yamato as they walk is a deep trench hundreds of miles long.